-Information we receive from you on applications or other forms, such as name, as medical information and Social Security number; ddress, age, ☐ Information about your transactions with us, our affiliates or others, such as premand claims history; and ium payment ☐ Information from a consumer reporting agency.
-Disclosure of Information We do not disclose personal financial information about our enrollees or former enrol third party, except as required or permitted by law.
-For example, in the course of our business practices, we may, as permitted by law, disclose any of the personal financial that we collect about you, without your authorization, to the following types of institutions. general al information □ To our corporate affiliates, which include financial service providers, such as other and non-financial companies, such as data processors; er insurers, ☐ To nonaffiliated companies for our everyday business purposes, such as to proce transactions, maintain your account(s), or respond to court orders and legal investigations. • ☐ To nonaffiliated companies that perform services for us, including sending promo communications on our behalf. otional
+□Information we re eceive from you ı on appli cations o r other forms, such a as name, address, age medical informati ion and Social Security i number;

+Disclosure of Information □Information from a consumer reporting agency. □Information about your transactions with us, our affiliates or others, such as premium payment and claims history; and Information about your transactions with us our efficiency at these areas and as a remaining polyment

+Disclosure of Information

+We do not disclose personal financial information about our enrollees or former enrollees to any third party, except as required or permitted by law.
+For example, in the course of our general business practices, we may, as permitted by law, disclose any of the personal financial information that we collect about you, without your authorization, to the following types of institutions:

+• , which include financial service providers, such as other insurers, nies, such as data processors; • es for our everyday business purposes, such as to process your ur account(s), or respond to court orders and legal investigations; and ☐To nonaffiliated compani communications on our b es that perform services for us, including sending promotional ehalf.